 Mininger Grant – 2013: Departmental review and enrichment (Learning and the Brain Conference in San Francisco, CA)

 Julie is very active in her church, Yellow Creek Mennonite, having served as Sunday school teacher (children through adults) and superintendent, Vacation Bible School worship leader and group leader, children’s worship leader, women’s fellowship president. and Indiana-Michigan conference church representative.
-She is also actively involved in the Fairfield School System having served as president of the New Paris PTO and member of the Leadership Board.
+She is also actively involved in the Fairfield School System, and has served as president of the New Paris PTO and member of the Leadership Board.
 In the past, she has been a member of the board of directors for Individuals and Families in Transition in Elkhart, IN.
 Currently, she is a member of the Cancer Survivor Coordinating Committee, IU Goshen Center for Cancer Care, president of the New Paris PTO, and served on the Fairfield Superintendent Advisory Panel.